 Mohandas Karamchand Gandhi was an Indian lawyer.
 He was an anti-colonial nationalist and political ethicist.
-Gandhiji employed non-violent resistance to lead the successful campaign for India’s independence from the British rule and in turn inspired movements for civil rights and freedom across worldwide.
-Mahatma Gandhi was born and raised in Hindu family in coastal Gujarat.
+Gandhiji employed non-violent resistance to lead the successful campaign for India’s independence from British rule and in turn, inspired movements for civil rights and freedom worldwide.
+Mahatma Gandhi was born and raised in a Hindu family in coastal Gujarat.
 Gandhiji trained in law at the inner temple London and was called to the bar at the age of 22 in June 1891.
-After two uncertain years in India when he was unable to start a successful law practice he moved to South Africa in the year 1893. it was in South Africa that Gandhiji first employed nonviolent resistance in a campaign for civil rights.
+After two uncertain years in India when he was unable to start a successful law practice, he moved to South Africa in the year 1893. it was in South Africa that Gandhiji first employed nonviolent resistance in a campaign for civil rights.
 He returned to India and set about organizing farmers and urban laborers to protest against excessive land text and discrimination.
 He assumed leadership of the Indian National Congress in the year 1921.
-Gandhiji led nationwide campaigns for easing poverty, expanding women rights, building religious and ethnic amity and above all achieving Swaraj or self-rule.
+Gandhiji led nationwide campaigns for easing poverty, expanding women’s rights, building religious and ethnic amity, and above all achieving Swaraj or self-rule.

 He was an active nonviolent leader and a freedom fighter when India was not independent.
 He worked hard with his nonviolent actions supporting all Indians.
 His work reflects in all whatever he has done for the nation and that is the reason he is called as Father of Nation.